-Lorne N. MacLean, Q.C.
+Lorne MacLean, Q.C.
 (Queen’s Counsel) is the founder of top-rated MacLean Law and one of Canada’s most experienced and highly rated family lawyers dedicated to family law and divorce in British Columbia.
-Lorne has successfully protected clients’ rights since 1983 in the field of high-net-worth and complex family law disputes, including such aspects as spousal and child support, property division, child custody, guardianship and access, and marriage-like relationships.
+Lorne has successfully protected clients’ rights since 1983 in the field of high net worth and complex family law disputes, including such aspects as spousal and child support, property division, child custody, guardianship and access, and marriage-like relationships.
 He has earned a reputation as a tough yet thoughtful advocate for his clients.

 Lorne MacLean’s Q.C. designation is an honour that recognizes his exceptional merit and contribution to the BC legal profession.
-He is also a member of the Judicial Council of British Columbia.

 Lorne has had the rare honour of making two appearances before the Supreme Court of Canada on behalf of the appellants in complex family law cases.
 Young v.
 Young remains the leading case on child custody in Canada and Leskun v.
 Leskun established key principles to be applied to spousal support decisions and when support can be reviewed.
 He also successfully represented Juanita Nott in Canada’s first frozen embryo custody dispute.